 When sizing an ice hockey stick, the top of the stick should generally come between the player's nose and chin.
 The hockey stick is an extension of the player’s arm, so it is an important piece of equipment to have sized correctly.
 Most hockey sticks come in junior, intermediate, and senior size sticks, but they can all be trimmed so it is a custom fit.
 It is very difficult for a player to control an undersized or oversized stick, so the length of the stick must be correct for the player’s height.

 The angle of the blade portion of the stick is a personal preference.
 However, for new players, their dominant hand most often determines this.
 The strongest hand should go on top of the stick to give the player greater control in stick handling.
 The bottom hand determines which handed stick you are using (ex: left hand down means left-handed stick).

 Another consideration when selecting an ice hockey stick is the flex.
 Younger players do not need to worry too much about this because they are still learning the fundamentals of shooting.
 Sticks have a flex rating of 40-110.
 The higher the number, the less flex in the stick.
 Most youth sticks are in the 40 range; intermediate 60-75 and the pros use 110+.
 Often players overestimate their strength and select too stiff of a stick.
 This affects their shooting ability because you need to have flex to whip the puck.

 Purchasing Hockey Pants

-There are two basic type of gloves: a long cuff of a short cuff.
+There are two basic types of gloves: a long cuff or a short cuff.
 The longer cuff offers more protection, but less mobility in the wrist.
-As far as materials, a synthetic leather and nylon construction is the best because it offer durability and is lighter and more breathable.
+As far as materials, a synthetic leather and nylon combination is the best because it offers durability and is lighter and more breathable.